1iveowl/CosmosResourceTokenBroker/README.md

 ### Wrapping up

 That's it.
 You've made it this far.
-And while there's certainly a lot of moving parts and settings that need to align with the moon and the stares before getting here.
-As you arrive, I hope that you'll find that reading and writing documents to Cosmos DB using the Resource Token Broker, is now pretty straight forward going forward. c
+And while there's certainly a lot of moving parts and settings that need to align with the moon and the stares before getting here, as you arrive, I hope that you'll find that reading and writing documents to Cosmos DB using the Resource Token Broker, is now pretty straight forward going forward. c
 ## Step 5 (optional): Caching